The Purpose of an Inquest

 How we can help

-We can provide you advice on any the inquest procedure and assistance that you may require including advice on requesting a second post mortem.
+We can provide advice on the inquest procedure and assistance that you may require including advice on requesting a second post mortem.